different-ai/chat-gpt-powered-nextra/README.md

 ## How it works

 * we index `.mdx` files with [Embedbase](https://github.com/another-ai/embedbase)
-* when you search, we use semantic search to find the most relevant snippets
+* when you search, we use semantic search with [Embedbase](https://github.com/another-ai/embedbase) to find the most relevant snippets
 * we then ask GPT-3 to give a summary of the snippets